 - Apply implementation models, inc. barriers and enablers, to case studies;

 - Discuss how policies are evaluated with others.

 - What is policy?
 Theoretical ideas shaping the nature of policy and policymaking; what constitutes policy and how it is made; conceptual framework with which other aspects of ‘policymaking’ can be understood, including its implementation and evaluation.

 - Policy context: The meaning of the term ‘context’ in relation to policy; demographic, economic, social and political contexts of policy; influence of international, national and regional/local contexts on policy.

 - How and why policy is made: models used by policy analysts to make sense of the business of making policy; ‘stages’ model of the policy process; policy ‘streams’ and ‘windows’; policy cycles; and factors influencing the policy agenda.

 - Policy transfer: Differing ways in which policy is transferred; how policy may be transferred; conditions which help / hinder policy transfer.

 - Policy implementation models: Identify and appreciate different models used for implementing health policy (top-down, bottom-up and two-way models).

-- Barriers to implementing policy: Identify some of the many potential barriers to implementation of health policies.
+- Synthesised implementation models & barriers to implementing policy: synthesised different models of implementation and identify some of the many potential barriers to implementation of health policies.